biopython/biopython/Bio/PhyloXML/README.rst

     - Clean up and reorganize any code that needs it
     - Hopefully, the entire phyloXML spec is covered by the end of this week

+    Additional spec compliance:

+    - Implement collapse_whitespace -- see the spec glossary
+    - Use the schema document to validate the input file

 :7/20:
     Enhancements (time permitting):

     - Collapse whitespace in node text when parsing
     - Search for external nodes from a Phylogeny or Clade instance
     - Add singular property names for plural attributes that almost always contain just one element

         - e.g. taxonomy -> taxonomies[0])
         - if more than 1 element is available, raise an exception

+    Export to other tree representations:

-      - Export Phylogeny to a networkx digraph; Phyloxml -> multidigraph
+    - networkx: Phylogeny -> digraph; Phyloxml -> multidigraph
+    - What does BioSQL need?

 :7/27:
     Document all completed functionality.
+        - Re-run performance benchmarks; mention that the ATV parser is about 10x as fast

 :8/3:
     - Run tests and benchmarks on alternate platforms and document results